wp-plugins/content-progress/readme.txt

 This simply provides a quick and efficient way to scan over which documents in your web site are finished, since it is frequently the case in my own development that I add all new pages (for the purpose of building menus and navigation) before actually filling those pages with content.

-There are also three shortcodes available for generating front-facing lists of pages: [empty], [partial], and [incomplete] which will produce appropriate unordered lists of documents.
+There are also four shortcodes available for generating front-facing lists of pages: [empty], [partial], [incomplete], and [needs_review] which will produce appropriate unordered lists of documents.
 Each shortcode accepts an argument for the post type: e.g. [empty type='post']

 Translations are always welcome!
 The translation file is in the download.
 Granted, there isn't a lot of text in this plug-in.

 == Changelog ==

+= 1.1.1 =

+* Added new option: mark "Needs Review"
+* Replaced all graphics with more intuitive icons.
+* Fixed theme data bug

 = 1.1.0 =